Dblay112/bankist_website/README.md

 Banking Website Project

 Overview
-This banking website was developed in collaboration with Jonas, as part of my studies on the Document Object Model (DOM), Arrays, and JavaScript fundamentals.
-This project showcases my understanding of these concepts and their practical application in building a functional web application.
+This banking website during the The Complete JavaScript Course 2024: From Zero to Expert! with Jonas Schmedtmann on Udemy, as part of my studies on the Document Object Model (DOM), Arrays, and JavaScript fundamentals.
+This project showcases understanding of these concepts and their practical application in building a functional web application.

 Key Features
 Interactive banking interface